dax8it/ATJIUJITSU-REAL-NEW/content/pages/about.md

 Kim has been teaching yoga classes, one on one sessions, workshops, seminars, retreats and teacher trainings since 2005.
 She has studied several styles of yoga under many well-known teachers and combined her background in exercise physiology and kinesiology to co-create Smarter Yoga (TM), an individualized movement practice rooted in exercise science without the dogma of traditional yoga practice.
 She is the CEO of Smarter Bodies and the co-author of "Exposing Yoga Myths".

 Kim has a BS in Biochemistry from Florida State University (2005), is certified by Yoga Union, has completed training and an ongoing education at the Breathing Project, is certified as a Redcord Active instructor and is a MET Master Facilitator.
 Kim is also an active competitor in Brazilian Jiu-Jitsu and currently a purple belt.
-She is known for creating sport-specific mobility programs and has created a program specifically for grapplers that will be taught exclusively at AT Jiu-Jitsu NYC.
+She is known for creating sport-specific mobility programs and has created a program specifically for grapplers that will be taught exclusively at @Jiu-Jitsu NYC.

 <br>